eobw/BioProject/README.md

 ```bash
 export AUGUSTUS_CONFIG_PATH=~/miniconda3/pkgs/augustus-3.2.3-boost1.60_0/config
 ```
 3) BUSCO might not find any core genes.
 Fix by using more reads or by providing reference.
 4) Mapping, annotation, assembly or the entire pipeline is skipped.
 This is most likely due to the fact that Snakemake checks which output files need to be generated and from there only performs the necessary steps of the pipeline.
 The result of this is that is you already have a .bam file, BUSCO/Trinity output folder or a result .txt file for the reads Snakemake will skip steps
+5) For Linux subsystem on windows, the correct path to GUESSmyLT have to be changed manually.
+This is done by changing the path of the variable 'script_dir' to the full path of GUESSmyLT.
+For example: script_dir="/mnt/c/Users/erik_/Documents/GitHub/BioProject/GUESSmyLT"

 ## TO DO
 1) Handling of --output
 2) Handling of --mapped
 3) Handling of --annotation
 4) Subsampling only takes top n reads in .fastq files.
 Can be improved by selecting reads randomly.
+5) Make BIOCONDA package for easy access.
+6) Add test data that check that updates of GUESSmyLT are correct.
+7) Write Wiki for developers that want to help with this project.
+8) Optimize BUSCO for transcriptome reference.
+It is now implemented so that BUSCO always analyses reference with mode 'genome', because otherwise BUSCO genes will not be returned.
+9) Look more into why some reads get undecided orientation.
+This is when a read's mate cannot be found and is probably due to a read is at the end of a gene and its mate is outside of the selected region.
+10) Logging of last step, Inference.

+## Citing
+If you use GUESSmyLT in your work, please cite us:
+Add DOI: Berner Wik, E., Olin, H., Vigetun C.